 - Permanent These include goods used in production (buildings, premises, equipment).

 - Variables.
-They relate to the productivity of labor, which is estimated in wages employed in production.
+They correlate with the productivity of labor, which is estimated in wages employed in production.

 - Fictitious These include intangible assets such as stocks, bonds and other securities.